thomased/thomased.github.io/publications.md

 ### 2018

-Umbers KDL, **White TE**, De Bona S, Haff T, Ryeland J, Drinkwater E, Mappes J (accepted) The protective value of a defensive display varies with the experience of wild predators. _Scientific Reports_.
+Umbers KDL, **White TE**, De Bona S, Haff T, Ryeland J, Drinkwater E, Mappes J (in press) The protective value of a defensive display varies with the experience of wild predators. _Scientific Reports_.

-Maia R, Gruson H, Endler JA, **White TE** (preprint) pavo 2.0: new tools for the spectral and spatial analysis of colour in R. _bioRxiv_
+Maia R, Gruson H, Endler JA, **White TE** (in revision) pavo 2.0: new tools for the spectral and spatial analysis of colour in R. _Methods in Ecology and Evolution_.
 | [preprint](https://doi.org/10.1101/427658) |

 Lynch K, **White TE**, Kemp DJ (2018) The effect of captive breeding upon adult thermal preference in the Queensland Fruit Fly (_Bactrocera tryoni_). [_Journal of Thermal Biology_](https://dx.doi.org/10.1016/j.jtherbio.2018.10.005) Accepted Articles.